XparmisX/cybersecurity-practice/writeups/PortSwigger/labs/Access-control-vulnerabilities/apprentice-labs.md

 # Lab: User ID controlled by request parameter with password disclosure

+**Category:** Access control

+**Difficulty:** Apprentice

+**Status:** Solved

+## Lab Description
+This lab has user account page that contains the current user's existing password, prefilled in a masked input.
+To solve the lab, retrieve the administrator's password, then use it to delete the user `carlos`.
+You can log in to your own account using the following credentials: `wiener:peter`

+## Solution

 # Lab: Insecure direct object references

 **Category:** Access control